abhilashreddyy/NLP_project/PITCHME.md

 +++
-### 3. Generates Pie charts illustrating sentiment of data
+### 4. Generates Pie charts illustrating sentiment of data
 ![Sentiment Pie Chart](/images/piechart.png)

 +++
-### 4. Generates a csv file ralted to most relevant answers for a set of keywords
+### 5. Generates a csv file ralted to most relevant answers for a set of keywords
 ---
+### Snap shot of the project

+####  Duration
+* 8 weeks

+#### Number of people
+* 1

-### Objectives
+#### Functional Objectives
 * Sentiment analysis
 * Key-words extraction
 * Topic detection
-* extract most relevant answers for given keywords
+* Extract most relevant answers for given keywords ( by using the data of the question )

+#### Other Objectives
+* Provide a test bed to evaluate the Google Cloud NLP and Azure NLP Cloud Services
+* Evaluate the feasibility of not using local version (e.g) Spacy / Stanford NLP
+* Evaluate the possibility of offering this as a service for Office 365 Forms

+## Features of Google NLP

 ---
+## Features of Azure NLP
+---

-* Request cloud services for sentimet of each response for a survey and append sentiment to respective response in excel filename
+* Request cloud services for sentiment of each response for a survey and append sentiment to respective response in excel filename
 * Topics detected from given text corpus are used to generate word cloud
 * Keywords extracted are used for generating word cloud and extracting most relevant answers
 ---